Chimstaz/microk8s-multinode-nfs/README.md

 # microk8s-multinode-nfs
-Pourpose of this repo is to show basic setup and usage of MicroK8s.
+Purpose of this repo is to show basic setup and usage of MicroK8s.

 # VM setup